AlibabaCloudDocs/oss/intl.en-US/Product Introduction/What is OSS?.md

 -   AccessKey pair

     The key pair consists of an AccessKey ID and an AccessKey secret.
 The AccessKey pair is used to verify access identities.
 OSS uses an AccessKey pair, which includes an AccessKey ID and an AccessKey secret to implement symmetric encryption and verify the identity of a requester.
 The AccessKey ID is used to identify a user.
 The AccessKey secret is used to encrypt and verify the signature string.
 The AccessKey secret must be kept confidential.
-For more information about how to obtain an AccessKey pair, see[Create an AccessKey pair]().
+For more information about how to obtain an AccessKey pair, see [Create an AccessKey pair]().

 ## Manage OSS